Best GPS Navigation Apps for Overlanding: Gaia vs onX vs Avenza Compared

 Gaia GPS

-• Offline maps: Download entire regions with full functionality
+• True offline: Download entire regions with full functionality

-• Track recording: Log your routes with detailed statistics
+• Track recording: Log routes with detailed stats for future reference

-• Cross-platform: Works on iOS, Android, and web
+• Works everywhere: iOS, Android, and web sync together

 Mountain road winding trail